JulianOrlowski/LieDetectionExperiments/README.md

 Welcome to the Lie Detection Project!

-Warning: you must be in /var/www/html.
+Warning: you must be in the /var/www/html directory.

 We can distinguish two experiments: